 | 2004 |

-DCLK2 (DCK2) has a microtubule (MT) binding activity associated with its doublecortin-like (DC) domain and protein kinase activity mediated by a separate kinase domain, which are functionally independent.
+DCLK2 (DCK2) has microtubule (MT) binding activity associated with its doublecortin-like (DC) domain, and protein kinase activity mediated by a separate kinase domain, with the two domains functioning independently.
 Overexpression of DCK2 stabilizes the MT cytoskeleton against cold-induced depolymerization.
 Autophosphorylation of DCK2 strongly reduces its affinity for MTs, suggesting a phosphorylation-dependent switch for reversible control of MT dynamics.
-In sympathetic neurons, DCK2 localizes to the cell body and to terminal segments of axons and dendrites. |
+In sympathetic neurons, DCK2 localizes to the cell body and terminal segments of axons and dendrites. |

-Domain analysis, in vitro MT binding assays, cold-induced depolymerization assay, autophosphorylation assay, overexpression in neurons with immunolocalization |
+Biochemical domain analysis, MT binding assays, cold-induced depolymerization assay, autophosphorylation assay, immunofluorescence localization in sympathetic neurons |

 The Journal of biological chemistry |